Cavalier Invitational at Durham Academy

 Hi!

-I am a lay parent judge who is very new to debate, I was a speech judge for several years so make so to talk clearly.
+I am a parent judge who has been a speech judge for several years so make sure to speak clearly.